Dr Katrin Wilhelm

 Academic Profile

-Katrin Wilhelm, an interdisciplinary early career researcher, uniquely combines her experience as a first-generation academic, former stonemason, and DPhil graduate from the Oxford Resilient Buildings and Landscapes Lab (OxRBL)—which she currently co-leads with Prof Viles.
-Her transdisciplinary approach integrates physical, engineering, social, environmental, and digital sciences to advance historic natural and cultural environments, as well as heritage sciences.
+Katrin Wilhelm, is an interdisciplinary, senior researcher, uniquely blending her background as a first-generation academic, former stonemason, and DPhil graduate from the Oxford Resilient Buildings and Landscapes Lab (OxRBL) — which she co-leads with Prof Viles.

-Katrin obtained her diploma in restoration, art technology and heritage science from the Technical University Munich (TUM) and her DPhil from the University of Oxford.
+She obtained her diploma in Restoration, Art Technology and Heritage Science from the Technical University Munich (TUM) and her DPhil from the University of Oxford.
 Before her academic career, she worked as a trained stonemason and as a site manager for heritage site conservation.
 Her DPhil thesis focused on improving non-destructive techniques for stone weathering research in situ.

 Katrin is currently engaged in supervising undergraduate and graduate research in physical, environmental and heritage geographies, as well as delivering undergraduate teaching.
-She also has a passion for outreach and engagement and has led several highly successful public-facing projects in physical geography and heritage science.
+She also has a passion for outreach and engagement and has led several highly successful public-facing projects.
 She sits on the university Heritage Network steering committee under the Climate Heritage Network and is a member of the (En)Coding Heritage Network.

 In recent years, Katrin has carried out field-based research in many places in the UK and Germany, as well as in Italy, Turkey, and Jordan.